 When a company buys back shares, the total number of shares outstanding diminishes.
 It paves the way for a few different phenomena.

-Firstly, many technical analysis metrics such as earnings per share (EPS) or cash flow per share (CFPS) will increase due to a decrease in the denominator used to produce the figures.
-Thus, investors must be wary of the situation as EPS and CFPS will become artificially inflated – meaning that the increase cannot be attributed to economic value creation activities such as boosting earnings or cutting costs.
+First, many technical analysis metrics such as earnings per share (EPS) or cash flow per share (CFPS) will increase due to a decrease in the denominator used to produce the figures.
+Thus, investors must be wary of the situation, as EPS and CFPS will become artificially inflated – meaning that the increase cannot be attributed to economic value creation activities such as boosting earnings or cutting costs.

-The Signaling Effect
+The Signaling Effect of a Share Repurchase

-Salvaging Stock Value
+Salvaging Stock Value through a Share Repurchase

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-To keep advancing your career, the additional resources below will be useful:
+To keep advancing your career, the additional CFI resources below will be useful: